 The local anesthesia is similar to what you might have had when you had a cavity and received a dental filling.
 You only feel the pressure of the dental tools.
 Sometimes nitrous oxide, known as laughing gas, mixes with local; you will be conscious, and there will be few side effects after it wears off.

 Being “put to sleep” is the feeling of general anesthesia; the patient has no memory of the procedure.
-It is often used for removal of an impacted wisdom tooth, the placement of a dental implant or for any surgical procedure that is on a large scale.
+It is often used to remove an impacted wisdom tooth, the placement of a dental implant, or for any surgical procedure on a large scale.

-IV sedation is sometimes called “twilight sedation” and is an intravenous sedation that has the patient feeling like drifting in and out of consciousness.
+IV sedation is sometimes called “twilight sedation” and is intravenous sedation with the patient feeling like drifting in and out of consciousness.
 They do not remember the procedure except for the feeling of being asleep and relaxed.